Solving the Granularity Mismatch: Hierarchical Preference Learning for Long-Horizon LLM Agents: Related Work

 \section{Related Work}

-\textbf{LLM-based Agents.} The remarkable reasoning and instruction-following capabilities of modern LLMs have enabled their use as autonomous agents capable of tackling complex, interactive tasks~\citep{embodied,guiagents}.
+\textbf{LLM-based Agents.} The remarkable reasoning and instruction-following capabilities of modern LLMs have enabled their use as autonomous agents capable of tackling a diverse array of complex, interactive tasks~\citep{embodied,guiagents,gensim,onesim}.
 Initial approaches primarily leveraged the in-context learning abilities of LLMs through prompts like ReAct~\citep{react} and Reflexion~\citep{reflexion} to elicit multi-step reasoning and action generation.
-To enhance the performance of open-source models beyond zero-shot prompting, a subsequent line of work has focused on fine-tuning agents on collected trajectory data~\citep{fireact}.
+This focus on inference-time computation has recently evolved into the broader paradigm of test-time scaling (TTS), where allocating additional compute during generation~\citep{tts}.
+However, to enhance the performance of open-source models beyond zero-shot prompting and and test-time strategies, a subsequent line of work has focused on fine-tuning agents on collected trajectory data~\citep{fireact}.
 These methods range from standard Supervised Fine-Tuning (SFT) on expert demonstrations~\citep{agenttuning,agentflan} to more advanced techniques that learn from preference data, such as contrasting successful and failed trajectories to optimize for final outcomes~\citep{eto}.
 While effective, these fine-tuning paradigms often treat entire trajectories as monolithic data points~\citep{failure}, overlooking the fine-grained procedural knowledge embedded within the interaction trajectory.

 \textbf{Process Supervision.} To address the limitations of outcome-based rewards, particularly the challenge of credit assignment in long-horizon tasks, a growing body of research has explored process supervision~\citep{math,stepwiser}.
 The core idea is to provide agents with more granular feedback at intermediate steps of a task.
 Early efforts in this area often relied on costly human annotations to label the correctness of each step~\citep{lets}.
 To automate this, recent methods have proposed various techniques to estimate step-level rewards, such as using Monte Carlo rollouts to predict the future outcome from an intermediate state~\citep{ipr} or training a separate reward model to predict the value of each action~\citep{agentprm,spa_rl}.
 These approaches typically use the estimated step-level rewards to guide the agent via reinforcement learning~\citep{gigpo,agenticrl} or DPO at the single-action level.